Tochukz/Applied-ASP.NET-4-in-context/README.md

 We create a _dependency resolver_ by implementing the _IDependencyResolver_ interface and then register it with the MVC framework.
 The MVC framework will call one of the methods in our dependency resolver every time that it needs to create a new object.
 The MVC framework differentiates between _single registered services_ and _multiple registered services_.  _Single registered service_ have a single class responsible for performing an action, while _multiple registered services_ can have multiple classes , each of which will perform the same action in turn.
 Controllers are examples of singly registered services.
 This is because there is only one type that can be used to service a request.
 Multiple registered services are typically used when there are multiple implementations of the same interface or abstract class.

-When the MVC framework want s to create a new instance of a singly registered service, it calls the _GetService_ method, passing in the type that it want to instantiate.
+When the MVC framework wants to create a new instance of a singly registered service, it calls the _GetService_ method, passing in the type that it want to instantiate.

-After creating an implementation for the _IDependencyREsolver_ interface which will act as the dependency resolver, you must register is at the _Applcation_Start_ method of the _Global_ application class.
+After creating an implementation for the _IDependencyResolver_ interface which will act as the dependency resolver, you must register is at the _Applcation_Start_ method of the _Global_ application class.

 __Using Dependency Injection Container__
 We need a _dependency injection controller_ to make a more flexible and general solution.
 You are may DI containers available, including, _Ninject_ and _Unity_.